Precision operational amplifier ADHV4702-1 capable of direct 220V input

 Voltage Subtractor with High Voltage DAC

-In this configuration, the ADHV4702-1 can be set up as a voltage subtractor with a gain of 20 for biasing chemical analysis (mass spectrometry), driving piezos, scanning electron microscopes (SEM), LiDAR APD/SPAD, silicon photomultiplier tubes, etc. Great for control.
+In this configuration, the ADHV4702-1 is set up as a voltage subtractor with a gain of 20, making it ideal for bias control in chemical analysis (mass spectrometry), driving piezos, scanning electron microscopes (SEM), LiDAR APD/SPADs, silicon photomultipliers, and more.

 Voltage subtractor with ADHV4702-1 and high voltage DAC (Source: Excerpt from ADHV7402-1 datasheet)